 - A targeted rate for flood and river control works on the capital value on each rating unit in the New Plymouth and North Taranaki constituencies of the Taranaki region.
-The estimated targeted rate (in cents in the dollar of capital value) for 2018/2019 is ^{0.003924} GST inclusive to produce \$755,940 (GST inclusive). - A targeted rate for passenger transport services on the capital value on each rating unit in the New Plymouth and North Taranaki constituencies of the Taranaki region.
-The estimated targeted rate (in cents in the dollar of capital value) for 2018/2019 is 0.006786 GST inclusive to produce \$1,307,404 (GST inclusive). - A targeted rate for passenger transport services on the capital value on each rating unit in the Stratford constituency of the Taranaki region.
-The estimated targeted rate (in cents in the dollar of capital value) for 2018/2019 is 0.000962 GST inclusive to produce \$27,907 (GST inclusive).
+The estimated targeted rate (in cents in the dollar of capital value) for 2018/2019 is 0.003896 GST inclusive to produce \$755,940 (GST inclusive). - A targeted rate for flood and river control works on the capital value on each rating unit in the South Taranaki constituency of the Taranaki region.
+The estimated targeted rate (in cents in the dollar of capital value) for 2018/2019 is 0.000609 GST inclusive to produce \$62,522 (GST inclusive). - A targeted rate for passenger transport services on the capital value on each rating unit in the New Plymouth and North Taranaki constituencies of the Taranaki region.
+The estimated targeted rate (in cents in the dollar of capital value) for 2018/2019 is 0.006737 GST inclusive to produce \$1,307,404 (GST inclusive). - A targeted rate for passenger transport services on the capital value on each rating unit in the Stratford constituency of the Taranaki region.
+The estimated targeted rate (in cents in the dollar of capital value) for 2018/2019 is 0.000957 GST inclusive to produce \$27,907 (GST inclusive). - A targeted rate for passenger transport services on the capital value on each rating unit in the South Taranaki constituency of the Taranaki region.
+The estimated targeted rate (in cents in the dollar of capital value) for 2018/2019 is 0.000521 GST inclusive to produce \$53,510 (GST inclusive).

 - A differential targeted rate for Yarrow Stadium on the land value on each rating unit in the New Plymouth and North Taranaki constituencies of the Taranaki region.
-The estimated targeted rate (in cents in the dollar of land value) for 2018/2019 for each differential category is: - Group 1 Commercial and Industrial to produce \$168,144 at a rate of dollar of land value GST inclusive - Group 2 Residential to produce \$159,778 at a rate of value GST inclusive - Group 3 Small holdings to produce \$9,038 at a rate of value GST inclusive - Group 4 Farmland to produce \$15,487 at a rate of 0.000537 cents in the dollar of land value GST inclusive.
+The estimated targeted rate (in cents in the dollar of land value) for 2018/2019 for each differential category is: - Group 1 Commercial and Industrial to produce \$168,063 at a rate of 0.017442 cents in the dollar of land value GST inclusive - Group 2 Residential to produce \$154,822 at a rate of 0.002750 cents in the dollar of land value GST inclusive - Group 3 Small holdings to produce \$8,757 at a rate of 0.001626 cents in the dollar of land value GST inclusive - Group 4 Farmland to produce \$14,985 at a rate of 0.000519 cents in the dollar of land value GST inclusive.